aspose-html-cloud/aspose-html-cloud-docs/html/conversion-api/conversion-async/_index.md

 weight: 10
 ---

+## **Asynchronous conversion: common information**

 ### **Summary**

-Aspose.HTML Cloud v4.0 provides the simplest API to convert an [HTML](https://docs.fileformat.com/web/html/) page to one of the fixed-layout document formats (including  [PDF](https://docs.fileformat.com/pdf/) and [XPS](https://docs.fileformat.com/page-description-language/xps/)) or one of the raster image formats (including [JPEG](https://docs.fileformat.com/image/jpeg/), [PNG](https://docs.fileformat.com/image/png/), [TIFF](https://docs.fileformat.com/image/tiff/),  [BMP](https://docs.fileformat.com/image/bmp/), and  [GIF](https://docs.fileformat.com/image/gif/)).
+Aspose.HTML Cloud v4.0 provides the simplest API to convert an [HTML](https://docs.fileformat.com/web/html/) page to one of the fixed-layout document formats (including  [PDF](https://docs.fileformat.com/pdf/), [XPS](https://docs.fileformat.com/page-description-language/xps/) and [DOC/DOCX](https://docs.fileformat.com/word-processing/docx/)) or one of the raster image formats (including [JPEG](https://docs.fileformat.com/image/jpeg/), [PNG](https://docs.fileformat.com/image/png/), [TIFF](https://docs.fileformat.com/image/tiff/),  [BMP](https://docs.fileformat.com/image/bmp/), and  [GIF](https://docs.fileformat.com/image/gif/)).
 You can convert the HTML document to any of supported formats either from the storage by its name or from the web by its URL.

 The main difference from API v3.0 are: